ices-tools-dev/echoSMs/docs/usage.md

         model.calculate_ts(p)
 ```

 The TS will be calculated for all combinations of the parameters.
-To do this, EchoSMs expands the parameters into a Pandas DataFrame with one column for each parameter and one row for each of the combinations.
+To do this, echoSMs expands the parameters into a Pandas DataFrame with one column for each parameter and one row for each of the combinations.
 It then runs the model on each row of the DataFrame.
 That DataFrame, with the TS included, can be returned instead of a list of TS values by using the `expand` option:

 ```py
         model.calculate_ts(p, expand=True)